 Seth Hettena's TRUMP/RUSSIA: A DEFINITIVE HISTORY, to Melville House.

-Stanford University professor Larry Diamond’s THE CRISIS: DEMOCRACY UNDER SIEGE, to The Penguin Press.
+Stanford University professor Larry Diamond’s ILL WINDS: SAVING DEMOCRACY FROM RUSSIAN RAGE, CHINESE AMBITION, AND AMERICAN COMPLACENCY, to The Penguin Press.

 Yale University psychiatrist and medical school professor Bandy Lee’s THE DANGEROUS CASE OF DONALD TRUMP: 27 PSYCHIATRISTS AND MENTAL HEALTH EXPERTS ASSESS A PRESIDENT, to Thomas Dunne Books/St. Martin’s Press.